 Applying for a used car loan – what you need

 Some lenders want a little more information than what you would normally give for a regular car loan.
 For a used car, your lender may ask what the VIN number is in order to verify whether or not it is a stolen vehicle or if there is money still owed on it.

 Other items your lender may ask for may include the:

 But this is just the start.
 The nitty gritty is in proving your identity, residence and income.
 Why?
 You need to verify you are who you say you are and prove that you're a suitable candidate for borrowing money.
 It’s a trust thing!

 So be prepared to take ID items like:

 - proof of age card

 If you’re not sure of what to bring, as the lender you’re making an enquiry with as each lender’s requirements will differ slightly.

 Apart from the above important elements to think about, you need to work out if you will buy privately or through a dealership.
 The main difference is that a used car purchase done privately is not protected by Australian consumer law, so it is literally based on trust with a stranger.
 If you’re not all that car savvy, then Mozo recommends that you hire a professional mechanic to give it a once over.
-A little cash spent to save you buying a lemon is money well-spent.
+A little cash spent to save you buying a dud is money well-spent.